RubyMetric/rbenv-for-windows/doc/principle.md

 $env:PATH
 ```

-So every time you change global version, you will directly get what `$env:RBENV_ROOT\shims\bin` offers you!
+So every time you change global version, you will directly get what `$env:RBENV_ROOT\shims` offers you!

 <br>